MarcoNanni452420/Rainbow/README.md

 # Rainbow
 Sharing resources to develop an easy Android app.

-Before loading some real code, make sure to check the Wiki.
+Before loading some real code, make sure to check the Wiki page DevelopingTools.
 Start by downloading the tools needed, then follow the official training to get ready for the real fun.

 Happy!